FALL 2023 GROUP CLASSES SCHEDULE

 CROSS-CULTURAL AND COMMUNICATIONS SERVICES

 At GBSG, we are seasoned communicators and cross-cultural trainers.
-Since 2002, our sister company, Viceversa Communications (www.latinoad.com), has been helping healthcare providers, government agencies, non-profits and the biotech industry to effectively communicate with the Massachusetts Latino / Hispanic / Latinx community.
-During the pandemic, connecting with these communities is more important than ever.
-Please visit www.latinoad.com to check out work samples and case studies.
+Since 2002, our sister company, Viceversa Communications (www.latinoad.com), has been helping healthcare providers, government agencies, non-profits & the biotech industry to effectively communicate with the Massachusetts Latino / Hispanic / Latinx community.
+Please visit www.latinoad.org to check out work samples and case studies.